Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

 \citet{Louizos2018} propose to multiply weights with stochastic binary 0-1 gates associated with trainable probability parameters that effectively determine whether a weight should be pruned or not.
-They formulate an expected loss with respect to the distribution over the stochastic binary gates, and by incorporating an expected $\ell^0$-regularizer over the weights, the probability parameters associated with these gates are encouraged to be close to zero.
-To enable the use of the reparameterization trick, a continuous relaxation of the binary gates using a modified binary Gumbel softmax distribution is used \citep{Jang2017}.
-They show that their approach can be used for structured sparsity by associating the stochastic gates to entire structures such as channels. \citet{Li2019} extended this work by using the recently proposed unbiased ARM gradient estimator \citep{Yin2019} instead of using the biased Gumbel softmax approximation.
+They formulate an expected loss with respect to the distribution over the stochastic binary gates.
+By incorporating an expected $\ell^0$-norm regularizer over the weights, the probability parameters associated with these gates are encouraged to be close to zero.
+To enable the use of the reparameterization trick, a continuous relaxation of the binary gates using a modified binary Gumbel-softmax distribution is used \citep{Jang2017}.
+They show that their approach can be used for structured sparsity by associating the stochastic gates to entire structures such as channels. \citet{Li2019} extended this work by using the recently proposed unbiased ARM gradient estimator \citep{Yin2019} instead of using the biased Gumbel-softmax approximation.

+While typically a large, over-parameterized network is subject to one or multiple iterations of training, pruning, and re-training, \citet{Liu2019} argue that for many neural architectures, training on the fixed sparse architecture from scratch yields good results.
+Their experiments imply that often the sparse structure itself is important, rather than the specific weights that remain after pruning.
+Furthermore, this highlights a connection between pruning and neural architecture search.